 The Program Educational Objectives (PEOs) are:

-Graduates from the Civil Engineering program will be able to:
+Graduates from the Civil Engineering program will:

-- have careers in civil engineering or related fields that lead to increasing levels of responsibility and leadership;
+- have careers in Civil Engineering or related fields that lead to increasing levels of responsibility and leadership;

 - obtain professional licensure/certifications;

-- complete graduate studies in civil engineering or related fields;
+- complete graduate studies in Civil Engineering or related fields;

 - engage in professional development and service.

-The Civil Engineering Program Outcomes are:
+The Civil Engineering Student Outcomes (SOs) are:

 - an ability to apply knowledge of mathematics, science, and engineering